aryansinhacodes/clones/README.md

 ## ⚠️ Notes

 - Some clones might **not be responsive**, especially the older ones.
-And I am super lazy to do so but who know maybe in future?
+And I am super lazy to do so, but who knows, maybe in the future?
 - Every folder includes its own **README.md** explaining what it is, when I built it, and what I learned from it.
 - I’ll keep adding the old clones time to time and new clones whenever I make one.